androlopez1/weather-api/README.md

 ﻿Weather App
 Project for retrieve weather status and forecast using https://openweathermap.org/ API

-The API End points are protected using JWT authenication.
-And could be accessed as well if you are logged using session.

 Users must be logged in in order to make request.

 # Create a virtualenv